tokio-rs/website-next/content/tokio/tutorial/async.md

 }
 ```

-The `Output` associated type is the type outputed by the future once it
+The [associated type][assoc] `Output` is the type that the future produces once
-completes.
+it completes.
 The [`Pin`][pin] type is how Rust is able to support borrows in
 `async` functions.
 See the [standard library][pin] documentation for more
 details.

-Unlike future implementations from other languages, a Rust future does not
+Unlike how futures are implemented in other languages, a Rust future does not
-represent a computation happening in the background.
-Instead, the Rust future
+represent a computation happening in the background, rather the Rust future
 **is** the computation itself.
 The owner of the future is responsible for
 advancing the computation by polling the future.
 This is done by calling
 `Future::poll`.